TULiberalArts/Geography-and-Urban-Studies/pages/graduate.md

 In their final semester, students select a paper that they had previously written for a graduate level course.
 Students must enroll in GUS 9991, a course in which they work to revise and expand their selected paper.
 The students meet as a class to facilitate their projects.
 In the course of writing the Master’s Research Paper, students gain experience in writing to a professional standard, using the commonly accepted conventions of the field.

-For more information about the degree requirements, please visit the [MA in Geography and Urban Studies Graduate Bulletin](http://bulletin.temple.edu/graduate/scd/cla/geography-urban-studies-ma/) and [MA and PhD Graduate Student Handbook](http://www.cla.temple.edu/gus/files/2015/01/GUS-MA-PhD-graduatehandbook2016-2017.pdf).
+For more information about the degree requirements, please visit the [graduate bulletin](http://bulletin.temple.edu/graduate/scd/cla/geography-urban-studies-ma/) and [MA and PhD Graduate Student Handbook](http://www.cla.temple.edu/gus/files/2015/01/GUS-MA-PhD-graduatehandbook2016-2017.pdf).

-## Professional Science Master’s (PSM) in Geographic Information Systems (GIS)
+## Graduate Certificate in GIS

+The challenges and opportunities that face cities and metropolitan regions are central to the well being of billions of people around the globe.
+Our program MA and PhD focuses on the themes of globalization, sustainability, and social justice, three areas that increasingly are central to understanding such challenges and opportunities.
+Our Professional Science Master’s in GIS focuses on our fourth theme of geographic methods as well as professional development.

+Faculty expertise spans a diverse array of fields, including global urban development, urban ecology and sustainability, health geography and food systems, critical approaches to nature-society relations, and theory and implementation of geographic information technologies.

+For more information about the degree requirements, please visit the [graduate bulletin]((http://bulletin.temple.edu/graduate/scd/cla/geographic-information-systems-certificate/) or the [PSM and graduate certificate in GIS handbook](http://www.cla.temple.edu/gus/files/2014/10/Handbook-for-PSM-and-Certificate-in-GIS-2016-2017.pdf).

+## PSM in GIS

 Our Professional Science Master’s in Geographic Information Systems (PSM in GIS) is a one-year, 30-credit professional degree designed to allow students to enter or return to the work force quickly.
 This program is open to all students with an interest in GIS who have already completed a Bachelor’s degree in any field.